Laceless in Japan

 “You just seem it,” he said.
 “I’m 35, too.”

 That was nearly two years ago.
 I don’t drink anymore, and my trip to Tokyo this past February was my first sober trip.
 I was always careful with drinking while traveling, but a lot of my excursions revolved around my interest in wine.
-This time, there would be no wine-tasting, no meeting people at bars, and to be safe, no entering bars at all.
+This time, there would be no wine-tasting, no meeting people at bars.

 “Are you going to be ok?”
 Sunny asked.
 It was January, and I had spontaneously booked the trip after attending a visiting Japan workshop.